stevedonovan/gentle-intro/1-basics.md

 an underlying array of values.
 They otherwise behave very much like an array, and _know their size_, unlike those dangerous animals C pointers.

-Note two important things here - how to write an slice type, and that you have to use `&` to pass it to the function.
+Note two important things here - how to write a slice's type, and that you have to use `&` to pass it to the function.

 ```rust